-I believe in equality of opportunity.
-Each student deserves equal opportunities to learn music.
+I firmly believe that there should be more educational opportunities for harp and its role with music education.
 Students should have fair access to instruction suited to their abilities, interests, and talents.
-I strive to reach out to both the most and least advanced students no matter what age and to use a variety of techniques to relate to the different learning styles and student experiences.
+As an educator, I strive to reach out to both the most and least advanced students no matter what age, gender, or race and to use a variety of techniques to relate to the different learning styles and student experiences.
 Utilizing these teaching methods, I am able to reach out to each student, introduce new concepts, foster an engaging learning environment, and to help students expand their potential in becoming successful students and well rounded individuals.